Article Sharing Guide

 Pitch to Podcasts, Blogs and Media

 If your research institution or lab has a podcast or blog, they may be looking for content.
-There are also a number of medical research and healthcare podcasts and blogs that you could contact regarding your findings.
+There are also several medical research and healthcare podcasts and blogs that you could contact regarding your findings.

-Starting your own blog is also a great way to organize and showcase your research while also inviting guest bloggers and researchers to contribute as well!
+Starting your own blog is also a method of research promotion.
+You can organize and showcase your work while also inviting guest bloggers and researchers to contribute!

 One of the best ways to generate awareness of your research is by connecting to media relations professionals.
 (Your academic institution likely has a press or media department.)
 Consider writing a press release to send to editors, journalists, and publications to reach a broader, more diverse audience.
 Does your article explore a trending medical topic?
-Identify the most compelling and newsworthy component of your research, write the press release, and start pitching!
+Identify the most compelling and newsworthy component of your research, write the press release, and start pitching and sharing your article!

 Create my free account